Torrunt/vimage/README.md

 - Left/Right Arrows (or Page Up/Down) to go through images in a folder
 - Up/Down Arrows to Rotate
 - F to Flip Horizontally
-- S to Toggle Smoothing
+- S to Toggle Smoothing (SHIFT+S to Toggle Mipmapping)
 - L to Toggle Always On Top mode
+- X (hold) + Move Mouse to crop the view of the image
+- Y (hold) + Scroll Wheel to adjust transparency of the image
 - R to Reset Image
 - Space to pause Animated GIFs
 - ,/. to step through Animated GIF frames